0xknwn/starknet-modular-account/docs/motivations.md

 >   - if somehow we need to reverse transactions and some fees are taken, we
 >     could end-up in a situation when someone fails transaction on purpose.
 >   - if the plugin stores data in the account, for instance to check for an
->     allowance how can we guarranty that there is no collision overtime,
+>     allowance how can we guaranty that there is no collision overtime,
 >     including on purpose.
-How can we also guarranty those data are not lost
+How can we also guaranty those data are not lost
 >     with a plugin upgrade
->   - how to we check for security when modules are combined because, it is
+>   - how to we check for security when modules are combined?
+Composability is
 >     great, except that it could very well be that together module are dangerous
 >     when used standalone, they are actually fine

-## What for
+## Use cases...

 Modules help to address advanced scenarios.
-Ethereum existing solutions comes with endless inspirations for what can be done with those.
+Ethereum existing solutions come with endless inspirations for what can be done with those.
 They are usually classified in 4 groups: